Shubman Gill: Early life

-Gill was born on 8 September 1999 into a Punjabi Sikh family in village Chak Jaimal Singh Wala of Fazilka district, Punjab, India.
+Gill was born on 8 September 1999 into a Punjabi Sikh family in the village Chak Jaimal Singh Wala of Fazilka district, Punjab, India.
 His father, Lakhwinder Singh, is a farmer who aspired to become a cricketer.
-He has an elder sister named Shahneel Gill.
+He has an older sister named Shahneel Gill.
 He showed early promise in cricket, picking up a bat at the age of three.
 Recognising his interest in the game, Lakhwinder decided to train him, bowling 500 to 700 balls to him daily.
 In 2007, he moved the family to Mohali, near the Punjab Cricket Association Stadium, to facilitate better training opportunities for Gill.

 At the age of twelve, Gill's performance caught the attention of former Indian bowler Karsan Ghavri, who recommended that Gill attend the Under-19 all-India pace bowlers' camp.
 Gill faced U-19 bowlers in the nets, leading Ghavri to request PCA to put him into Punjab's U-14 team.
 He is a friend of Abhishek Sharma since childhood and they used to open the innings for Punjab in the under-14s.
 In an Inter-District Under-16 match against Amritsar, Gill, representing Mohali, scored 351 runs and shared a record opening stand of 587 runs with Nirmal Singh.
-At the age of 14, he scored a double-century on his Under-16 debut for Punjab in the Vijay Merchant Trophy.
+At the age of 14, he scored a double century on his Under-16 debut for Punjab in the Vijay Merchant Trophy.